 Why Breadcrumbs?

-Generally speaking, the burgers that you buy from the store will have aged a little bit, making them moist yet not too “wet” to hold together.
+Generally, the burgers that you buy from the store will have aged a little bit, making them moist yet not too “wet” to hold together.
 The real issue with binding comes when you purchase fresh meat, something from a butcher normally.

 While we want the burger to be moist, we don’t want it to fall apart before it even reaches our mouths.
+Another reason that you may add breadcrumbs to your burger is to “stretch” the meat a bit.

+When we buy a burger, it is often forgotten that some of that listed weight will actually cook away.
 So, by adding breadcrumbs, you can help make the burger seem bigger without adding any more meat.

 Finally, there is the matter of texture.
 Burgers don’t have much natural crunch to them, at least not without a good, hard sear.
-Adding in a little bit of breadcrumbs to your meat patty can be a great way to provide a little bit of a crunch after it has cooked out.
+Adding a little bit of breadcrumbs to your meat patty can be a great way to provide a little bit of a crunch after it has cooked out.

 This can be a great compliment to the other components of a burger and something that you may not have tried before.